bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/privacy-and-robustness-in-lightning.md

 So I'm not sure that it's all present.
 Look, as I said, we've been going eight years on this and it's been a fantastic journey just to go through with this incredibly bright set of inspired engineers.
 I'm not a morning person, but I still get up for 5.30 a.m.
 Calls every two weeks on Tuesday, my time, Monday, everyone else's time, to hang out and like, and collaborate on the SPAC and do everything else.
-And, you know, it was really interesting to go through those days when there was excitement about lightning in the early days, and then everyone was pretty much pivoted to, no, Bitcoin's a store of value, payments aren't important.
+And, it was really interesting to go through those days when there was excitement about lightning in the early days, and then everyone was pretty much pivoted to, no, Bitcoin's a store of value, payments aren't important.
 And we're like, but we're working on payments.
 Like, we're working really hard, you know.
-And you know, to see it kind of come back around, now people are like, wow, this is actually usable.
+And, to see it kind of come back around, now people are like, wow, this is actually usable.
 Like, it's really cool.
 I think it's a little bit of, it's a little bit gratifying to kind of, everyone to kind of come back to oh yeah this is this is actually pretty nice thank you that's good but you know we still have so much more to do and I think everyone's pretty aware of that to some extent you know this is a job that will never be finished, but it's going to get harder and harder as the network grows to change things.
 And so there's a lot of effort on trying to make sure that we've got things correct now, we've laid the foundation correctly.
-So that, you know, while, you know, unlike Bitcoin, which is completely, you know, ground into stone.
+So that, you know, while, unlike Bitcoin, which is completely, ground into stone.
 We do have some ability to move on the protocol, but over time it will become less and less just because of the weight and the inertia of things.
 I look at the IPv4 to v6 transition, right?
 It's going great.
-It's going great.
 Any day now, right?
 Two weeks, TM.
-You know, so, so, you know, and there were things that we put in the protocol that were way overkill.
+You know, so, and there were things that we put in the protocol that were way overkill.
 The onion stuff, like the onion routing, but just with everyone was very clear that while nobody's screaming for this today, it is a critical component that needs to be in the version zero.
 It needs to be in there before anything else.
-So I think we're in, you know, all up.
+So I think we're in, all up.
 You step back and you were in reasonably good shape.
 And yeah, as I said, engineers tend to focus on the problem.
 We tend to focus on this needs fixing and this needs fixing.
 We need to do this and this.
-We don't often look back and go look at, you know, all the things that we've achieved over this time.
+We don't often look back and go look at, all the things that we've achieved over this time.
 And so for me, this week is a little bit of both.
 A little bit of kind of going, yeah, look at all the stuff that we've done.
 Look at the excitement that has moved up.
 The people building things on top of what we're doing.
 That's really exciting.
-And that's where more people will come into there and they're going to come into the low level and go, you know what I want to do?
+And that's where more people will come into there and they're going to come into the low level and go, what I want to do?
 I want to implement Lightning Protocols from scratch.
 You know, I welcome the crazies.
 If you're listening to this and going, that's what I want to do, I want to implement that.